project-chip/connectedhomeip/docs/guides/matter-repl.md

 `--disable-test ClusterObjectTests.TestTimedRequestTimeout` to exclude the "TestTimedRequestTimeout" test case.

-It is recommanded to use the test wrapper to run mobile-device-test.py, for example, you can run:
+It is recommended to use the test wrapper to run mobile-device-test.py, for example, you can run:

 ```